 The Ryzen 7 5800X3D's 96MB of L3 cache is transparent to the operating system, meaning it doesn't need special accommodations from the OS or software, but it doesn't benefit all games.
 However, we did see a big uplift in nearly every title we tested.

 Here's a quick snapshot of the 5800X3D's average performance in our gaming test suite and key single- and multi-threaded applications.
-You'll find much more extensive testing below, but this gives you a good general sense of how the Ryzen 7 5800X3D stacks up when it arrives on the market on April 20.
+You'll find much more extensive testing on the following pages, but this gives you a good general sense of how the Ryzen 7 5800X3D stacks up.

 As you can see, the Ryzen 7 5800X3D takes the crown as the fastest gaming chip in our test suite and lives up to AMD's claim that 3D V-Cache delivers an increase in gaming performance equivalent to what we would normally only see from a new microarchitecture.
 However, the 58000X3D isn't as fast as comparable chips in other types of single- and multi-threaded work beyond gaming.
 That's because the other models have a core count and frequency advantage.
 In fact, due to lower clock speeds than its most directly-comparable counterpart, the Ryzen 7 5800X, the 5800X3D is slower in some single-threaded applications.